0dayz4dayz/0dayz4dayz/README.md

 - sometimes responsible ✅, sometimes chaotic 💥, always unpredictable 🎲
 - full code if you piss me off 😤
 - gapped if i'm feeling nice 😇
-- production systems only 🏭 (no debug mode bullshit 🚫)
+- production systems only 🏭 (no debug mfg uart jtag mode or gettin permission  bullshit 🚫)
 - no email 📧, no contact 📞, no support 🆘
-- figure it out yourselves or don't, i don't care 🤷
+- figure it out yourselves or don't, i don't care like i lost my last fuck some time ago 🤷

 ---